pleiszenburg/literatur/README.rst

 Merge the changes into the ``journal`` branch with ``lit merge_journal``.
 Make changes permanent by further merging them into ``master`` with ``lit merge_master``.
 Dump the database into plain text files with ``lit dump``.
+Find duplicates in the repository by file hash with ``lit duplicates``.
 Get meta information from file with ``lit meta``, JSON output.
 Show repository statistics with ``lit stats``.